Software Release Management and QA’s Multi-Faceted Role

 3. Incorporating Edge Cases in QA: Preparing for the Unexpected

 Think of edge cases as your software’s stress test, situations that push it to its limits and sometimes even beyond.
-Now let’s dive deeper into how QA teams can master the art of edge case testing to bulletproof your software.
+Now, let’s dive deeper into how QA teams like BQA can master the art of edge case testing to bulletproof your software.

 High Load Conditions: The Traffic Jam Scenario